Opening the Vocabulary of Egocentric Actions: Method

 \subsection{Active Object Prompting (AOP)}

-This section discusses how to leverage CLIP for predicting the active object from a crop with multiple objects.
+This section discusses leveraging CLIP to predict the active object from a crop with multiple objects.
+We assume no prior knowledge of the set of objects observed during inference~\ie~any object is expected to be predicted by our model as long as it is described by a textual phrase (open vocabulary).

 The overall framework of AOP is shown in Fig.~\ref{fig:aop}.
 First, the given set of object classes $\mathcal{O}$ are converted into text prompts by prepending and appending each class with a set of prefix and suffix tokens.
-The prefix and suffix tokens are shared across all classes and can be fixed or learned \ie~$t_i = \{pre_1,...,pre_{k_1}, W_{o_i}, post_1,...,post_{k_2}\}$ where $pre_j$ are $k_1$ prefix prompt tokens, $post_j$ are $k_2$ postfix tokens and $W_{o_i}$ is the word embedding of object $o_i$. $t_i$ is thus the corresponding prompt text for the object.
-The prefix and postfix prompts, together known as context prompts are essential in guiding a pretrained CLIP to solve a desired task.
-We particularly design two prompting strategies.
+For object $o_i$ with word embedding $W_{o_i}$, a prompt text $t_i$ can be defined as $t_i = \{ \text{pre}_1,...,\text{pre}_{k_1}, W_{o_i}, \text{post}_1,...,\text{post}_{k_2}\}$, where $\text{pre}_j$ are $k_1$ prefix tokens, $\text{post}_j$ are $k_2$ postfix tokens.
+The prefix and postfix prompts, together known as context prompts~\cite{zhou2022learning}, are essential in guiding a pretrained CLIP to solve a desired task.
+The context prompt tokens are shared across all classes and can be fixed or learned.

+Fixed prompt tokens must be manually engineered by humans, which is laborious and requires domain expertise.
+Also, prompting CLIP, which operates in a continuous space with discrete human-readable text prompts, limits its usage.
+Hence, we propose to learn our prompts via two prompting strategies -- \emph{(i)} verb-conditioned context prompt generation and \emph{(ii)} fine-tuning base object vocabulary.

-\paragraph{Verb Conditioned Prompt Generation.} As shown in Fig.~\ref{fig:HOIdetection}, given a crop containing onion, knife and hands, we want the CLIP to predict onion as the active object by understanding the context i.e. the action of \textit{cut onion}.
+\paragraph{Verb-Conditioned Context Prompt Generation.} As shown in Fig.~\ref{fig:HOIdetection}, given a crop containing onion, knife cutting board and hands, we want the CLIP to predict onion as the active object by understanding the context~\ie~the action of \textit{cut onion}.
 To this end, we propose verb-conditioned context prompts.
-Given the video $x$, we add the verb representation of $x$ learnt using OAP to the context prompts as shown in Fig.~\ref{fig:aop} i.e. $pre_j = pre_j + \Phi_L(f_\theta(x))$ and $post_j = post_j + \Phi_L(f_\theta(x))$ where $\Phi_L$ is a projection network used to project the visual feature to the language domain.
+Given the video $x$, we add the verb representation of $x$ learned using OAP to the context prompts as shown in Fig.~\ref{fig:aop}~\ie~$\text{pre}_j = \text{pre}_j + \Phi_L(f_\theta(x))$ and $\text{post}_j = \text{post}_j + \Phi_L(f_\theta(x))$, where $f_\theta$ is the pretrained verb encoder and $\Phi_L$ is a projection network used to project the visual feature to the language domain.